Juan Carlos Navarro (politician)

-Juan Carlos Navarro (born October 19, 1961) is a Panamanian businessman, environmentalist, and politician and was the Mayor of Panama City, Panama until August 30 2004 and reelected for a second term until July 1 2009.
+Juan Carlos Navarro (born October 19, 1961) is a Panamanian businessman, environmentalist, and politician.
+He has been the incumbent Minister of the Environment since July 1, 2024.
+He was the mayor of Panama City, Panama, until August 30, 2004, and reelected for a second term until July 1, 2009.

 Education

 Juan Carlos Navarro received his B.A. from Dartmouth College (1983) and a Master in Public Policy from Harvard University (1985).
 Navarro is fluent in Spanish, French and English.

 Career as conservationist

 Juan Carlos Navarro founded the National Association for the Conservation of Nature (ANCON) in 1985.
-Navarro served as the first Environmental Ambassador of his country, appointed by the President of Panama to advise key officials, in both the public and private sectors, on national and international environmental policy on an ad honorem basis (1995-2000).
+Navarro served as the first Environmental Ambassador of his country, appointed by the president of Panama to advise key officials, in both the public and private sectors, on national and international environmental policy on an ad honorem basis (1995–2000).

 He was elected to the World Conservation Union (IUCN) as Regional Councilor for Latin America in 1990, and was re-elected to that post in 1994, serving as the first Panamanian and the youngest member ever elected to the Council.
-Selected in 1998 as the first Inter American Conservation Fellow by The Nature Conservancy's Center for Compatible Economic Development, with the support of the MacArthur Foundation, Navarro was the first conservation leader from the Caribbean, Latin America and the Pacific rim to be so honored.
+Selected in 1998 as the first Inter American Conservation Fellow by the Nature Conservancy's Center for Compatible Economic Development, with the support of the MacArthur Foundation, Navarro was the first conservation leader from the Caribbean, Latin America and the Pacific rim to be so honored.
 In 1998 he authored the book Panama National Parks, which was published in Madrid, Spain, and is the country's first comprehensive text on national parks and nature reserves.

 In 2014, Navarro funded Empresa Nacional de Energia Solar, S.A.
 (NSOLAR), one of the first and biggest solar power companies in Panama.
 NSOLAR has installed over 140 successful photovoltaic systems so far.